 Over the past decade, Dell has established itself as a leading supplier of hardware, with the XPS series particularly suited to artists and designers.
 Recognised by many as one of the top laptops around, the Dell XPS range occupies a firm spot in our round up of the best laptops for graphic design.

-So what's so good about them?
+But what makes these devices so great?
 Whether you opt for the 13-inch or 15-inch version, Dell XPS laptops have a reputation for combining powerful specifications, dazzling displays and a beautiful build.

+So the next question is how do you find the best Dell XPS deals?
 They're certainly not a bargain basement option, but Dell XPS deals do tend to come in cheaper than the likes of the Microsoft Surface Book.
-And if you use our price comparison features below, you can be sure that you're getting the best XPS prices on the market.
+And if you use our price comparison features below, you can be sure that you're getting the best Dell XPS deals on the market.

 Dell XPS 13

 The best Windows laptop money can buy in 2018.